Mateba

 Mateba, a contraction of the Italian words Macchine Termo-Balistiche (Thermo-Ballistic Machines), was an Italian machine manufacturer based in Pavia, Italy.
 It is better known for its low-barrelled revolver pistols that it produced under the leadership of Emilio Ghisoni.
 After a change in ownership and poor sales, the Mateba company closed in 2005, but reopened in 2014 in Montebelluna under the ownership of Domenico Libro.
-In 2022 this latest incarnation of Mateba got shut down owing to allegations of fraud and violations of Italian firearms law.
+In 2022 this latest incarnation of Mateba was shut down, owing to allegations of fraud and violations of Italian firearms law.